arieivs/42/2_server/README.md

 However, you want to keep it running until you tell it otherwise.
 There's at least three ways you can do that:
 1. Run ```echo "daemon off;" >> /etc/nginx/nginx.conf``` in your Dockerfile.
 This will ensure Nginx stays in the foreground.
-2. Add ```bash``` at the end of your init script: this will tell Docker there are still things to be done, so he will keep on waiting for new commands
+2. Add ```bash``` at the end of your init script: this will tell Docker there are still things to be done, so it will keep on waiting for new commands
 3. Create an infinite loop at the end of your init script

 <br />